Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 3.5.0 =
-* Fixed a use case in which an already translated post was re-uploaded, new source strings were not authorized, and the connector re-delivered translations.
+* Fixed a use case in which an already translated post was re-uploaded, new source strings were not authorized, and the connector automatically re-delivered translations.
 It happened because all authorized strings are published.
 This type of re-delivery confused people because it was unexpected, but it also included new strings that were untranslated.
-Starting with this release, delivery will occur when all authorized strings have been translated and published.
-Any unauthorized string will prevent the delivery.
-To unblock delivery, any unauthorized strings should be Excluded or Authorized.
+Starting with this release, automatic delivery will occur when all authorized strings have been translated and published.
+Any unauthorized string will prevent the automatic delivery.
+To unblock automatic delivery, any unauthorized strings should be Excluded or Authorized.
+Manual delivery is still possible at any translation status from the sidebar widget.

 = 3.4.5 =
 * Added bulk submit screen backend filter